Ski and Snow Sports Archive

 Watch this video of student entrepreneur Alex Carr demonstrating how the University of Utah and the J. Willard Marriott Library provided what he needed to develop, manufacture, and market an innovative new ski pole.

-Although the Ski Archives, a self-funded program, is in its infancy, the S. J. & J. E. Quinney Foundation has recognized the importance of the project and has provided critical seed money.
-In 1993, the Ski Archives were incorporated into the newly established Joe Quinney Recreation Archives, which also contain material on river running, hiking clubs, and other activities.
+The Utah Ski and Snowboard Archives is housed in the Special Collections Department at the J. Willard Marriott Library of the University of Utah.
+It was created in 1989 to preserve a comprehensive history of skiing and other winter sports in Utah and the Intermountain region.
+That year, the S. J. & J. E. Quinney Foundation recognized the importance of the project and provided critical seed money.
+In 1993, the Ski Archives were incorporated into the newly established Joe Quinney Recreation Archives, which also contain material on river running, hiking clubs, mountaineering, climbing, and other outdoor activities.
 Future additions of material and development of the Utah Ski Archives will continue to strengthen its importance as a repository of primary-source research materials for use both now and in the future.
 In addition to scholarly research of skiing as a sport, these materials are valuable resources for research into skiing-related industries such as public relations, transportation, resorts and their amenities, equipment, and clothing.